Azure/c-util/devdoc/tqueue_requirements.md

 `TQUEUE_INITIALIZE_MOVE(T)`

 `TQUEUE` supports growable queues, which can be created by using a separate constructor `TQUEUE_CREATE_GROWABLE`.
 Growable queues double in size when they reach capacity.
+A max queue size is used to bound how much a growable queue can grow.

 ## Design